KelvinHere/Yoga_Milestone_4/testing.md

 - Result - The correct MEDIA_URL location is rendered into the string without having to hard code a location in the template.
 ***
 - **404 error creating a 500 internal server error on deployed project**

 - Situation - When deployed, testing for a 404 error page by giving an invalid URL.
-I was receiving a 500 internal server error rather than the expected 404 error, with debugging turned off I had not enought information to figure out the problem.
+I was receiving a 500 internal server error rather than the expected 404 error, with debugging turned off I had not enough information to figure out the problem.

 - Task - Find out what was causing the 500 server error with debugging turned off.

 - Action -  The django documentation on [Logging](https://docs.djangoproject.com/en/3.1/topics/logging/) gives examples of loggers, I used these to get more information on the 500 error I was getting by creating a logger and viewing the results of these logs through logging into Heroku in the console and running `heroku log -t` which would then give much more information.
 ```
 LOGGING = {